-You should have, or expect to obtain, a 2:2 Honours degree in psychology or a closely allied discipline.
+You should have, or expect to obtain, a 2:2 Honours degree (or equivalent) in psychology or a closely allied discipline.
 You should also have a minimum of 30 hours of paid or voluntary work experience relevant to the content of the programme.

 Applicants hoping to use the degree to support a future application to Clinical Psychology Training should note that such training courses generally require a 2:1 Honours British Psychological Society accredited degree and this MSc degree will not necessarily compensate for that requirement.

 Months of entry